kamamautanu/AmaFi/README.md

 ## 3. Soil Moisture Sensor

+To date there are a number of soil moisture sensors available on the market, these use either resistive or capacitive sensing.
+Resistive sensors impute the volumentric content of water by measuring the current that passes through the soil between the two sensor prongs to get a resistance value.
+By design resistive sensors corrode quickly as current runs through the exposed soil probes causing electrolysis.
+On the other hand, capacitive sensing measures the dielectic formed by the soil and is actually a more accurate measure of soil moisture content compared to resistive sensing.
+Something like applying fertilizer would decrease the resistance sensor reading, but the most important factor influencing dielectic measurements taken by capacitance sensors is water.
+Capacitive sensors themselves are made out of a more corrossion resistive material, meaning they last longer than metal resistive sensors.

 ## 4. Relay

 ## 5. Solenoid Valve

+Drip irrigation systems are low-pressure and I knew that in my case I would be installing a water pressure regulator upstream of all of my solenoid valves, so I was not concerned about using plastic solenoid valves.
+There are metal solenoid valves that could be substituted in areas that require more hardiness.
+These

 ## 6. I2C Multiplexer

+The Inter-Integrated Circuit (I2C)

 ## 7. Other electical components

-Let's talk more weatherproofing.
+Multimeter, eletrical tape, lots and lots of wires, Let's talk more weatherproofing.
 The system has some built in weatherproofing of electical components with the 3D enclosure

 ## 8. Backflow Preventer